 I love to be on the move, whether that’s running, walking, hiking, or hitting the open road to see family and friends.
 My partner and I will soon be parents to a little girl, due in June, and I have the distinct honor of being at the beck and call of the best two dogs in the world, Sancha and Myshkin.

-I am an intuitive caregiver and intentional weaver and builder in social change communities.
+I strive to be a caregiver, weaver and builder in social change communities.
 I feel called to do racial justice work focused on education justice, body liberation, abolition, and transformative justice.
 In addition to We Are Finding Freedom, I’m moving with SONG (Southerners on New Ground), European Dissent ATL, Atlanta Anti-Racism Organizing Committee, and the People’s Institute for Survival and Beyond (PISAB).

 I bring facilitation and coaching experience in social emotional development, circle process, team/group dynamics, trauma-informed and collective care with youth workers, educators and racial justice organizers.